awslabs/sockeye/docs/tutorials/multilingual.md

 An interesting outcome of multilingual training is that a trained model is (to some extent) capable of translating between language pairs that is has not seen training examples for.

-To test the zero-shot condition, we translate from German to Italian and vice versa.
-Both pairs are unknown to the model.
+To test the zero-shot condition, we translate not only the trained directions, but also from German to Italian and vice versa.
+Both of those pairs are unknown to the model.

 ```bash
 mkdir -p translations